yandex/yandex-tank/docs/tutorial.rst

 Usage
 -----

-So, you've installed Yandex.Tank to a proper server, close to target, access is permitted and server is tuned.
+So, you've installed Yandex.Tank to a proper machine, it is close to target, access is permitted and server is tuned.
 How to make a test?

 First Steps